Seahawks sign 12 undrafted free agents, waive 4 vets including Nazair Jones, to make room

 The Seahawks on Monday filled out their roster by announcing the official signing of 12 more undrafted rookie free agents while waiving four veterans to make room, including 2017 third-round pick Nazair Jones.

-Jones was waived with the designation that he failed his physical, likely due to ongoing knee issues that had led him to miss all of last season after having knee surgery.
+Jones was waived with the designation that he failed his physical, likely due to ongoing knee issues that had caused him to miss all of last season after having knee surgery.

 The moves put Seattle’s roster at the NFL offseason maximum of 90 players.
 However, teams can makes moves at any time and continue to sign and waive players.
 But as of Monday, Seattle’s roster is at the max of 90 for the first time this offseason.